platformio/platformio-core/README.rst

 Licence
 -------

-Copyright (C) 2014-2015 Ivan Kravets
+Copyright 2014-2015 Ivan Kravets <me@ikravets.com>

-Licenced under the MIT Licence.
+The PlatformIO is licensed under the permissive Apache 2.0 licence, so you can use it in both commercial and personal projects with confidence.